menu

 Reason to not follow a build guide

-• You want to learn about the game yourself/find more enjoyment figuring things out yourself
+• You want to learn about the game yourself or find more enjoyment figuring things out yourself

-• You’re ok with not rushing through the game
+• You’re fine with taking your time and not rushing through the game

 • You can accept the fact that your character might be weaker than others